Children Missing Education and Children in Education other than in Registered Schools

 Where a Head Teacher has been notified by a parent that a pupil is receiving education other than at school, and has removed the child's name from the school roll, notification must be given to the education service within 10 school days; the pupil's records should then be transferred to the education service to be stored in accordance with local arrangements.

-If a school receives a new pupil without receiving information about the pupil from their previous school, the school should contact the Inclusion / CME Officer.
+If a school receives a new pupil without receiving information about the pupil from their previous school, the school should contact the Pupil Tracking Officer.

-If the Inclusion / CME Officer becomes aware the child has moved to another school they should ensure that all relevant agencies are informed and arrangements made to forward records from the previous school.
+If the Pupil Tracking Officer becomes aware the child has moved to another school they should ensure that all relevant agencies are informed and arrangements made to forward records from the previous school.

 5. Issues